 - Enforcement of Policy

-Hawaiian may, at its discretion, take any and all appropriate legal action, including but not limited to those listed above, to enforce compliance with the provisions of this policy and to seek costs and expenses incurred by Hawaiian.
+Hawaiian may, in its discretion, take any and all appropriate legal action, to enforce compliance with the provisions of this policy and to recover any related costs and expenses incurred by Hawaiian.

 The TSP cannot require the guest to go through any other system to check-in other than those provided by Hawaiian to fulfill the fare and/or ancillary services ticketed by Hawaiian, without the explicit permission of Hawaiian.

 All PNRs must have an SSR of CTCE, CTCM or CTCR sent at the time of booking along with any supporting data.

 - If the TSP is a member of IATA, the TSP must follow IATA Resolution 830D of IATA’s Travel Agent’s Handbook.